ThingSet/thingset.github.io/docs/3b_can.md

 The maximum length of the value and the optional timestamp is defined by the maximum data section size of the CAN frame (8 bytes for classic CAN).

 ## Physical layer

+### Bit rate

+ThingSet uses a fixed bit rate of 500 kbit/s, which supports a maximum bus length of 100 m according to CiA 301.

+### Connector

-Standard RJ45 jack as used for Ethernet are used as the default for ThingSet via CAN.
+Standard RJ45 jacks as used for Ethernet are also used as the default for ThingSet via CAN.
 The cables should be Cat 5e twisted pair or better, allowing reliable communication with easily available parts.

 The pinout of the connector is similar to the CANopen specification: